 Only recently has science been used to explain the effects of acupuncture in more modern terms.
 Research into the mechanisms of acupuncture’s effects has increased dramatically over the last several years.
 This is allowing us to explain what has been observed by acupuncturists for centuries, to critically challenge acupuncture’s traditional tenets where appropriate, and to adapt our techniques to more accurately reflect the current science.

 The basis of acupuncture is neuromodulation.
-Using points located just under the skin along nerves, acupuncture stimulates areas of the spinal cord and brain to release pain-reducing substances and growth factors and to promote a sense of relaxation.
+By using points located just under the skin along nerves, acupuncture stimulates various parts of the spinal cord and brain to release pain-decreasing substances and growth factors and to promote a sense of relaxation and well-being.
 Additionally, local and central effects combine to increase blood flow to targeted areas, such as organs, muscles or joints.
 The fact that practitioners of acupuncture developed techniques long before this science existed is truly remarkable.
 Even more exciting is our emerging understanding of how this works from a modern medical perspective.